Ontario, Canada: Best Months for a Weather-Savvy Trip

 What to Expect During Busy Summer Months

 Summer is the peak travel season, with warm weather and numerous events attracting large crowds.
 From outdoor concerts to cultural festivals, there’s always something happening.
-However, popular spots can get crowded, and accommodations may book up quickly8.
+However, popular spots can get crowded, and accommodations may book up quickly.

 To navigate this busy period, book your stay and tickets well in advance.
 Arrive early at attractions to avoid long lines.
 Pack light but include essentials like sunscreen and water to stay comfortable during long days of exploration.